OlgaArtemeva/NoCodeUniversity/README.md

 Test cases and bug reports are in directory Doc.

-Part of the tests was automated using POM and using Selenium and Allure:
+A part of the tests was automated using POM and using Selenium and Allure:
- - API tests are run from Package api/Tests
+ - API tests run from the package api/Tests
- - UI tests are run from Package ui/Tests
+ - UI tests run from the package ui/Tests